Maryland dodges 11th-seeded Belmont to advance

 Morsell’s three-point play completed a 14-4 run that gave Maryland a 74-71 lead with 2:47 left.

-Belmont twice got within a point and had a chance to take the lead in the final moments, but Morsell made a steal with four seconds left and added a free throw.
+Belmont twice got within a point and had a chance to take the lead in the final moments, but a Morsell steal with four seconds left and subsequent free throw sealed it for Maryland.

 Maryland’s only lead of the first half was 9-8 before McClain’s jumper broke a tie and started a 15-3 run that gave the Bruins a 26-14 edge.

-Belmont maintained a 12-point edge until the Terps went on a 9-0 run, pulling within 35-32 on Morsell’s layup.
+Belmont maintained a 12-point edge until the Terps went on a 9-0 run, pulling within 35-32 on Morsell’s layup with 3:40 left in the first half.

 The Bruins increased the lead to 40-34 at halftime.